Skip to Content

 More Munich Guides

-Munich is in southern Germany in the German Bundesland (state) of Bayern (Bavaira).
-It’s located just a few hours from Switzerland, Austria, and the Czech Republic.
+Munich is in southern Germany in the German Bundesland (state) of Bayern (Bavaria).
+It’s located just a few hours from Switzerland, Austria, and the Czech Republic and just north of the Bavarian Alps.

 Munich is easy to reach via train, bus, car or plane.
 If arriving from the US, consider flying directly into Munich International Airport (the second busiest airport in Germany).
-I found flying right into Munich (instead of Frankfurt) easy and stress free.
-You can take public transportation into the city (it takes about an hour) or arrange an easy airport transfer here
+We find flying right into or out of Munich (instead of Frankfurt) easy and stress free.

 The majority of tourist sites are located in downtown Munich.
 If you stay in the city center, you should be able to walk to most sites.
 For the sites that are further away (e.g., Nymphenburg Palace, Dachau, BMW Museum) you can hop on a tram, bus, U-bahn or S-bahn.